 During the 1990s Adrian was Chairman of several Australian public companies in the Petsec Energy Group, and also undertook a range of advisory and management consulting assignments.
 In parallel with this and the pursuit of wide ranging reading and music interests, he also set out to learn more about alternative approaches to understanding people in the context of organizations.
 This was driven by the clear need to do something about the observably large number of unengaged (alienated) people in most large (private and public) organizations, and the number of unsustainable strategies being followed by these organizations.

 In 1999 he donated time as a coach to the top management team of The Smith Family (a major Australian not for profit organization), with a particular interest in laying the foundations for a significant expansion in their Learning for Life program.
 This program gives monetary and coaching / advisory help to Australian children who do not have the resources to, for example, pay for textbooks, computers, clothing, school outings or a number of other things that are not part of the "free" education system.
-Reliable statistics show that an unbelievable 700,000 plus Australian children (or around a quarter of the school age population) are exposed to various forms of social exclusion as a result of parental poverty.
+Reliable statistics show that an unbelievable 700,000 plus Australian children (or over 20% of the school age population) are exposed to various forms of social exclusion as a result of parental poverty.